Combinatorial properties of Newton maps: Introduction

-\textbf{Structure of this paper}: Section \ref{Sec_ExistingResults} introduces basic properties of Newton maps for later use, as well as a brief history of existing combinatorial models for Newton maps.
+Section \ref{Sec_ExistingResults} introduces basic properties of Newton maps for later use, as well as a brief history of existing combinatorial models for Newton maps.

 Section \ref{Sec_NewtonGraph} constructs the Newton graph edges of the extended Newton graph.
 In so doing, the notions of a channel diagram, Newton graph and their abstract counterparts are defined.
-Extensions of certain graph maps to a branched cover of the two sphere is also discussed.
+Extensions of certain graph maps to a branched cover of the 2-sphere is also discussed.

-Section \ref{Sec_RenormalizationNewton} initiates the construction of the Hubbard tree edges of the extended Newton graph.
+Section \ref{Sec_RenormalizationNewton} constructs the Hubbard tree edges of the extended Newton graph.
 Preliminaries on extended and abstract extended Hubbard trees are covered in \ref{Sec_HubbardTrees} and \ref{Sec_PolynomialLike}.
-The domains of renormalization are constructed in \ref{Sec:RenormOfNewtonMaps}.
+The renormalization result for Newton maps in \cite{DLSS} is introduced in Section \ref{Sec:RenormOfNewtonMaps} and the Hubbard trees are constructed.

 Section \ref{Sec_Newtrays} initiates the construction of Newton ray edges, which will connect the Newton graph with fixed points of the polynomial-like mappings arising from renormalization.
-An ordering is placed on the rays to enable canonical choices among the rays landing at a single fixed point.
+An ordering is placed on the rays to enable well-defined choices among the rays landing at a single fixed point.

 Section \ref{Subsec_ConstructionExtNewtGraph} combines the three types of edges to produce the extended Newton graph.
 An example of such a graph is given in \ref{Subsec_ExamplesExtNewtGraphs}.

 Section \ref{Sec_NewtMapsGenerateExtNewtGraphs} defines the abstract analog of Newton rays and extended Newton graphs, and shows that an extended Newton graph constructed for a postcritically finite Newton maps satisfies the abstract definition.
 The main result of the paper (Theorem \ref{Thm_NewtMapsGenerateExtNewtGraphs}) is proven.\\